 Q: A invested R100 000 in B’s business.
 A told B that he is investing in his business on the condition that he receives 10% of his capital investment every month as profit.
 Is this type of investment permissible?
 If this type of investment is impermissible, how should the profit-sharing be fixed?

 A: Stipulating the profit subject to the capital investment is not permissible.
 This, in actual fact, is riba (interest).
 Hence, it is not permissible for one to stipulate that his monthly profit be 10% of his capital (10 % of R100 000 which is R10 000 a month).
-If one stipulates his profit in this manner, then the returns he receives will be riba (interest).
+If one stipulates his profit in this manner then the returns, he receives will be riba (interest).

-The correct method of investing is for the partners to stipulate the percentage of profit according to the profits that accrue from the business e.g. 10% of the monthly profit generated by the business.
+The correct method of investing is that the partners stipulate the percentage of profit according to the profits that accrue from the business e.g. 10% of the monthly profit generated by the business.
 Hence, if profit was made, the partners will receive their stipulated shares of the profits, and if no profit was made, none of the partners will receive any profit.
+In a partnership, each partner will share in the profit as well as the loss of the business.
+To attach the condition that a partner will only share in the profits and not in the losses is an invalid condition in Shari’ah.

 And Allah Ta'ala (الله تعالى) knows best.